 The Brutal Telling: A Chief Inspector Gamache Novel by Louise Penny is a case in point.
 This is #5 in the series, published in 2009.

-I love this series.
-Chief Inspector Gamache heads a detective team from the Sûreté du Québec.
-He has investigated several murders in and around the village of Three Pines, south of Quebec.
+Quebec.
 During these investigations we have met the inhabitants, gotten to know their hopes and dreams, and their flaws and heartbreaks.
 They are an eclectic groups, arriving in Three Pines through many paths.

 The Brutal Telling begins with a body being found in the local bistro.
 No one seems to know him.
 As the Sûreté du Québec team investigates, a feud comes to light between Olivier, the owner of the bistro and a B & B, and, the owner of a new spa in the area.
 The reader is privy to information about a friendship between Olivier and a recluse living deep in the woods.
 As Gamache digs deeper, he begins to wonder how Olivier has been able to afford his purchase and remodeling of the bistro and the B & B.